 Category of equipment:

-M1: very high level of ignition protection, equipment keeps functioning and energized when they exposed to explosive atmosphere.
+M1: very high level of ignition protection, equipment keeps functioning and energized when they exposed to an explosive atmosphere.

 Category 1: very high level of ignition protection, equipment keeps functioning and energized in Zones 0, 1,2 (G) and 20, 21, 22 (D).